 The patterns are written in the UK terminology with a conversion to US terminology available in the back of the book.
 Charts are included for every design in the book and are a great complement to the patterns to troubleshoot any tricky spots you may be potentially stuck on.
 I did find some of the chart to be a bit on the smaller side which made them a bit tricky to follow at first glance so taking your time with the smaller ones to make sure you’re reading them correctly is necessary.

 I was thrilled to see a page about gauge/tension in the resource section of Crocheted Animal Rugs.
 It doesn’t just talk about how you should match it either.
 It goes into measuring gauge and how to do it, accompanied with some support images.
 I hate with this is left out of books that claim to be accessible for beginners and this made me so happy.
-The instructions for the crochet stitches are included but I found some of them could have been clearer for beginners (like the magic loop > Find a tutorial on how to do this HERE).
+The instructions for the crochet stitches are included but I found some of them could have been clearer for beginners (like the magic loop > Find my Magic Circle Tutorial Here).
 The rest of the resource section includes different embroidery and finishing techniques, all accompanied with illustrations or images, which is helpful.

 I found the patterns to be straightforward and easy to understand.
 An absolute beginner may struggle with this book but someone with at least a handful of projects under their belt that use different techniques should be able to do projects like the Polar and Grizzly Bear rugs with little to no issues.
 Overall I really loved this book and think it’s a fun and unique edition to a crochet library.
 Kids will love these crocheted animal rugs, with all the different tactile experiences they offer and being able to get up close and personal with some of their favourite animals.

-If you’re interested in buying a copy of Crocheted Animal Rugs by Vanessa Mooncie, you can find it HERE.
+If you’re interested in buying a copy of Crocheted Animal Rugs by Vanessa Mooncie, you can find it here on Amazon.

 Other books I’ve reviewed by Vanessa Mooncie: